 Combined Heat and Power

-In conventional electricity generation, we typically lose 60% of input energy as waste heat.
-Combined Heat and Power (CHP) systems channel this extra heat to generate heat and electricity in a single process.
+In conventional thermal electricity generation, we typically lose 60% of the energy input as waste heat.
+Combined Heat and Power (CHP) systems use this valuable heat energy to generate both useful heat and electricity from a single combustion process.
 CHP plant efficiency is usually 20% to 25% higher than heat-only boilers and conventional power stations combined.
+Also, these plants are physically closer to the users of their generated heat and electricity, for example at hotels or factories.

-CHP can also avoid some of the transmission losses incurred by centralised generation.
-In 2017 7.3% of Irelands electricity was generated through CHP.
+Combined heat and power also avoids some of the transmission losses incurred by centralised generation.

 CO₂ emissions intensity of electricity